 The admission, review, and dismissal (ARD) committee for a student who receives special education services will determine the appropriate test.
 Some students will take the general STAAR.
-An alternative test will be available for students with the most significant cognitive difficulties
+Others will take the STAAR Modified, which covers the same content as the general STAAR but uses a modified format and test design, such as fewer answer choices and simpler sentence structure and vocabulary.
+STAAR Alternate will be available for students with the most significant cognitive disabilities.